" height="68" width="auto">

 Programs & Initiatives

-Emerald Cities San Francisco (ECSF) is in the process of building and deploying RENEW Multi-Family, a program that provides a comprehensive approach to achieving energy and water efficiency savings in multi-family rental housing serving low- and moderate-income residents.
-ECSF will launch the program in San Francisco County, with rapid expansion to other Bay Area Counties.
-ECSF is now driving the data collection and project scoping for affordable housing buildings with On-Bill Repayment for energy and water upgrades in San Francisco for Asian Neighborhood Design and Chinatown CDC.
+Emerald Cities San Francisco is in the process of building and deploying RENEW Multi-family, a program that provides a comprehensive approach to achieving energy and water efficiency savings in multi-family rental housing serving low- and moderate-income residents.
+EC San Francisco will launch the program in San Francisco County, with rapid expansion to other Bay Area counties.
+EC San Francisco is now driving the data collection and project scoping for affordable housing buildings with on-bill repayment (OBR) for energy and water upgrades in San Francisco for Asian Neighborhood Design and Chinatown CDC.

 Avni Jamdar: Local Director

 2225 Third Street | San Francisco, CA 94107